-- 1. The following terms have these meanings in this Code: - a) "Affiliate Organization" means any Ontario Soccer District Association, League, Club, Ontario Recognized Academy, or Registered Organization. - b) "Case Manager" means an individual who is responsible for managing complaints after a 'Request for Reconsideration' has been submitted. - c) "Code" means this Code of Conduct and Ethics - d) "Complainant" the Party alleging an infraction - e) "Complaints Administrator(s)" An individual or individuals appointed by the Organization, typically a staff person of the Organization (or an external group or body), to be the first point-of-contact for all Code of Conduct and Ethics complaint matters reported to the Organization - f) "Days" shall mean total days, including weekends and holidays, but not including the date of the meeting, hearing or event in question, or the date by which a response if any is required. - g) "Final Decision Making Panel" shall mean a group consisting of either one or three persons who are appointed by a Case Manager to decide on a case in accordance with this Code. - h) "Individuals" means all categories defined in the Organization's By-laws, as well as all individuals employed by, or engaged in activities with the Organization including, but not limited to, Administrators, Coaches, Directors, Employees, Players, Registered Teams, Registrants, Team Officials, volunteers, spectators, parents/guardians or Representatives. - i) "Organization" the organization adopting this Code, which may be Ontario Soccer or an Affiliate Organization - j) "Party" The Complainant or Respondent. - k) "Proposed Result" The decision by the Complaints Administrator on the complaint.
-Parties can either accept the Proposed Result or submit a Request for Reconsideration - I) "Respondent" The alleged infracting Party. - m) "Workplace" means any place where business or work-related activities are conducted.
-Workplaces include but are not limited to, the Organization's office, work-related social functions, work assignments outside the office, work-related travel, and work-related conferences or training sessions
+- 1. The following terms have these meanings in this Code: - a) "Affiliate Organization" means any Ontario Soccer District Association, League, Club, Ontario Recognized Academy, or Registered Organization. - b) "Case Manager" means an individual who is responsible for managing complaints after a 'Request for Reconsideration' has been submitted, appointing a Final Decision Making Panel, and performing other duties as described in this Code. - c) "Code" means this Code of Conduct and Ethics - d) "Complainant" the Party alleging an infraction - e) "Complaints Administrator(s)" An individual or individuals appointed by Ontario Soccer or the applicable Affiliate Organization, to be the first point-of-contact for all Code of Conduct and Ethics complaint matters reported to Ontario Soccer or an Affiliate Organization - f) "Days" shall mean total days, including weekends and holidays, but not including the date of the meeting, hearing or event in question, or the date by which a response if any is required. - g) "Final Decision Making Panel" shall mean a group consisting of either one or three persons who are appointed by a Case Manager to decide on a case in accordance with this Code. - h) "Individuals" means all categories defined in the Ontario Soccer Bylaws or the Affiliate Organization's Bylaws, as well as all individuals employed by, or engaged in activities with, Ontario Soccer or an Affiliate Organizations including, but not limited to, Administrators, Coaches, Directors, Employees, Players, Registered Teams, Registrants, Team Officials, volunteers, spectators, parents/guardians or Representatives. - i) "Party" The Complainant or Respondent. - j) "Respondent" The alleged infracting Party. - k) "Workplace" means any place where business or work-related activities are conducted.
+Workplaces include but are not limited to, the Ontario Soccer or Affiliate Organization's office, work-related social functions, work assignments outside the office, work-related travel, and work-related conferences or training sessions